COMPARISON

 GemBox PDF vs IronPDF: Technical Comparison Guide

 When .NET developers assess PDF generation solutions, GemBox PDF stands out as a focused tool for PDF tasks like reading, writing, merging, and splitting.
-However, its coordinate-based layout, 20-paragraph limit in the free version, and lack of native HTML-to-PDF conversion lead many teams to explore alternatives.
-IronPDF offers a modern approach using HTML/CSS for layout with a Chromium rendering engine, removing the need for coordinate calculations and paragraph restrictions.
+However, its coordinate-based layout, 2-page limit in the free version, and limited HTML-to-PDF conversion lead many teams to explore alternatives.
+IronPDF offers a modern approach using HTML/CSS for layout with a Chromium rendering engine, removing the need for coordinate calculations and page restrictions.

 This comparison looks at both libraries across relevant technical aspects to help developers and architects make informed decisions for their .NET PDF needs.